waydabber/BetterDisplay/README.md

 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
 Some docks (especially DisplayLink ones) might not support DDC.
 Software brightness control is available for all displays.
 All built-in ports of all Macs that can officially run the supported macOS versions are supported for DDC communication (including M2 Pro/Max, M1 built-in HDMI, 2018 Intel mini built-in HDMI).
 - The app is compatible with headless Macs to create custom dummy resolutions for remote access.

-## Supporting the development, Purchasing BetterDisplay Pro
+## Supporting the development, purchasing BetterDisplay Pro

 You can support development by purchasing a BetterDisplay Pro license directly in the app.
 Just navigate to `Settings` (gear icon) > `Pro` and click on `Buy BetterDisplay Pro`.
 Please note that even if you don't buy the app, you can still use many of the features for free (if you are a non-business user).  _Note: a web-based checkout option will be available soon._